-The Review of Economic Studies receives more than a thousand new submissions per year.
+The Review of Economic Studies receives more than 1600 new submissions per year.
 To assist the Editorial Office in prompt processing of this high volume of papers authors are requested to follow these guidelines.

 Submissions and Resubmissions

 Please read these instructions carefully and follow them closely to ensure that the review and publication of your paper is as efficient and quick as possible.
 The Editors reserve the right to return manuscripts that are not in accordance with these instructions.

 Authors should submit new and revised manuscripts online at:

 where they will be guided through a simple and secure procedure which will enable them to unload their papers, along with any supporting material, and also enter or update their personal details.
 Manuscripts are evaluated by the Review of Economic Studies on the understanding that they have been submitted solely to it and that they have not been previously published or previously accepted for publication in other scientific journals either in whole or in part.

 Guidelines on Editorial Assignments and Conflicts of Interest